 The Committee on Discipline (COD) receives and acts on three types of complaints: academic misconduct, personal/general misconduct, and sexual misconduct.
 There is a procedure to respond to each case that recognizes the elements unique to each type of case.
 The procedures for responding to all three types of complaints are described in detail in the COD Rules.
 The academic integrity process is described in detail here.

 OSCCS is committed to the principle of equal opportunities for students with disabilities.
-If you have a disability and need an accommodation to participate in the COD process or any program or service offered by the OSCCS, please contact Student Disability Services at 617-253-1674 or firstname.lastname@example.org.
+If you have a disability and need an accommodation to participate in the COD process or any program or service offered by the OSCCS, please contact Disability Access Services at 617-253-1674 or firstname.lastname@example.org.